jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 - Chloranaerofilum_corporosum_YNP-MS-B-OTU-15 -- from RAST
 - Roseilinea_gracile_YNP-MS-B-OTU-6 -- from RAST
 - Chlorothrix_halophila -- from the JGI GOLD database
+- "Ca. Vulcanimicrobium alpinus" WC8-2 -- from NCBI Genbank (no assemby entry): see https://www.ncbi.nlm.nih.gov/nuccore/AP025523.1
+  - This was later made available under the NCBI assembly accession GCA_027923555.1 (so it can be downloaded like standard NCBI entries in future)

 For _Chlorothrix halophila_, I had to export the contigs only and then predict the genes manually, using prokka 1.13.3 with default settings with respect to gene prediction.